SoeHtutAung/zones-gsm-earthquake-Myanmar/README.md

-# gsm-earthquake-Myanmar
+# Technical support to Geographical Society of Myanmar (GSM)
-Repository for scripts regarding technical support to field survey of Geographical Society of Myanmar (GSM)
+Repository for scripts regarding technical support to field survey of